kevintruman/test-school-app-microservice/README.md

 ```bash
 $ java -jar fe-app/target/fe-app-1.0.0.jar
 ```
-you can access the web app from http://localhost:8094
+you can access the web app from http://localhost:8094, sign in with username and password `root`